Have you visited the 9 cairns from the Saga of the Viking Egill Skallagrímsson?

 Close to the cairn, you will also find one of the many beautiful view-dials in Iceland.
 The view-dial at Einkunnir was designed by Jakob Hálfdanarson, my father-in-law.

 Cairn no. 8 is located at Krumskelda - Krum's Bog and written on it in Icelandic is "Hér liggur silfur Skalla-Gríms" - here lies the silver of Skalla-Grímur!
 Skalla-Grímur and his son, Egill, were known for being thrifty Vikings.

-When Egill was in England the king Aðalsteinn gave him a considerable sum of silver to give to Skalla-Grímur.
-Egill did not give his father the silver and Skalla-Grímur resented this.
+When Egill was in England the king Aðalsteinn gave him a considerable sum of silver to give to Skalla-Grímur as a payment for the death of Þórólfur, the son of Skalla-Grímur, in a battle.
+Egill did not share the silver with his father and Skalla-Grímur resented this.

 To visit the 8th cairn get off ring-road 1 and drive along road 530.
 I passed it on my first try to find it, but it is located halfway to Krumshólar.
 Be on the lookout for it as it is easily passed.